 Any bond sold outside the country of the borrower is called an international bond.
 However, there are two important types of international bonds: foreign bonds and Eurobonds.
 Foreign bonds are bonds sold by a foreign borrower but denominated in the currency of the country in which the issue is sold.
 For instance, Nortel Networks (a Canadian company) may need U.S. dollars to finance the operations of its subsidiaries in the United States.
-If it decides to raise the needed capital in the United States, the bond would be underwritten by a syndicate of U.S. investment bankers, denominated in U.S. dollars, and sold to U.S. investors in accordance with SEC and applicable state regulations.
+If it decides to raise the needed capital in the United States, then the bond would be underwritten by a syndicate of U.S. investment bankers, denominated in U.S. dollars, and sold to U.S. investors in accordance with SEC and applicable state regulations.
 Except for the foreign origin of the borrower, this bond would be indistinguishable from those issued by equivalent U.S. corporations.
-Since Nortel is a foreign corporation, however, the bond would be a foreign bond.
+However, since Nortel is a foreign corporation, the bond would be a foreign bond.
 Furthermore, because it is denominated in dollars and sold in the United States under SEC regulations, it is also called a Yankee bond.
-In contrast, if Nortel issued bonds in Mexico denominated in pesos, it would be a foreign bond, but not a Yankee bond.
+In contrast, if Nortel issued bonds in Mexico that were denominated in pesos then they would be foreign bonds, not Yankee bonds.

 The term Eurobond is used to designate any bond issued in one country but denominated in the currency of some other country.
-Examples include a Ford Motor Company issue denominated in dollars and sold in Germany, or a British firm's sale of euro-denominated bonds in Switzerland.
+Examples include a Ford Motor Company issue denominated in dollars and sold in Germany and a British firm's sale of euro-denominated bonds in Switzerland.
 The institutional arrangements by which Eurobonds are marketed are different than those for most other bond issues, with the most important distinction being a far lower level of required disclosure than is usually found for bonds issued in domestic markets, particularly in the United States.
 Governments tend to be less strict when regulating securities denominated in foreign currencies, because the bonds' purchasers are generally more "sophisticated."
 The lower disclosure requirements result in lower total transaction costs for Eurobonds.

 Eurobonds appeal to investors for several reasons.
 Generally, they are issued in bearer form rather than as registered bonds, so the names and nationalities of investors are not recorded.
 Individuals who desire anonymity, whether for privacy reasons or for tax avoidance, like Eurobonds.
 Similarly, most governments do not withhold taxes on interest payments associated with Eurobonds.
-If the investor requires an effective yield of 10%, a Eurobond that is exempt from tax withholding would need a coupon rate of 10%.
-Another type of bond-for instance, a domestic issue subject to a 30% withholding tax on interest paid to
+If the investor requires an effective yield of 10%, then a Eurobond that is exempt from tax withholding would simply need a coupon rate of 10%.
+Another type of bond-for instance, a domestic issue subject to a 30% withholding tax on interest paid to foreigners-would need a coupon rate of 14.3% to yield an after-withholding rate of 10%.
+Investors who desire secrecy would not want to file for a refund of the tax, so they would prefer to hold the Eurobond.